Albany International Airport

 Albany International Airport is 6 mi northwest of Albany, in Albany County, New York, United States.
 It is owned by the Albany County Airport Authority.
 ALB covers 1000 acre of land.

 It is an airport of entry in the town of Colonie.
 It was built on the site of the Shaker settlement about 6 mi north of Albany and stretching north to the hamlet of Verdoy.
 It is also located in close proximity to Interstate 87, State Route 155, and State Route 7.
 The airport is considered Class Charlie Airspace.

 Albany International Airport serves as the major air center for the Capital Region, Northeastern New York, and Western New England.
-In 2019, the airport handled a total of 1,518,969 passengers, which was a 3.6% increase from 2018.
+In 2025, the airport handled just under 1.6 million departing passengers, breaking the record of 1.56 million in 2004.
 Many airlines serve the airport, with Southwest Airlines having the most presence.
-They hold 34% of the total airline share at Albany.
+It holds approximately one-third of the total airline share at Albany.
 Along with Southwest Airlines, Albany sees service with many other low-cost carriers, including JetBlue Airways, Allegiant Airlines, and Avelo Airlines.
 The airport is the fourth largest in New York State.